andrew/ultimate-awesome/README.md

 - [sublime-bookmarks](https://github.com/dreikanter/sublime-bookmarks) - Sublime Text essential plugins and resources.
 - [dynamic-analysis](https://github.com/analysis-tools-dev/dynamic-analysis) - ⚙️ A curated list of dynamic analysis tools and linters for all programming languages, binaries, and more.
 - [awesome-hugo](https://github.com/theNewDynamic/awesome-hugo) - A curated list of awesome things related to Hugo, The world's fastest framework for building websites.
+- [awesome-networking](https://github.com/facyber/awesome-networking) - A collection of awesome networking courses, books, tutorials and other resources.
 - [awesome-linters](https://github.com/caramelomartins/awesome-linters) - A community-driven list of awesome linters.
 - [awesome-gui-agent](https://github.com/showlab/awesome-gui-agent) - 💻 A curated list of papers and resources for multi-modal Graphical User Interface (GUI) agents.
 - [awesome-mpvue](https://github.com/mpvue/awesome-mpvue) - A curated list of awesome things related to mpvue.